Background pattern

 Children:

-Do not use this medication in children under 1 year.
+Do not use this medicine in children under 1 year of age.

-Inform your doctor if the symptoms do not improve after one or two weeks of starting treatment.
-Once the skin condition has improved (usually within the first and second week), you should apply the cream less frequently.
-It is not recommended to use the cream daily for more than 4 weeks.
+Tell your doctor if the symptoms do not improve after one or two weeks of treatment.
+Once the skin condition has improved (usually between the first and second week), you should apply the cream less frequently.
+Daily use of the cream for more than 4 weeks is not recommended.

-Flunutrac should only be used in children to relieve inflamed skin, redness and itching caused by atopic dermatitis, under the supervision of a specialist doctor.
-You should consult a dermatologist before using Flunutrac for other types of dermatosis in children.
+Flunutrac should only be used in children to relieve inflamed skin, redness, and itching caused by atopic dermatitis, under the supervision of a specialist doctor.
+You should consult a dermatologist before using Flunutrac for any other type of dermatosis in children.

-Inform your doctor or pharmacist if you are using, have used recently or may need to use any other medication, including those acquired without a prescription.
+Tell your doctor or pharmacist if you are using, have recently used, or may need to use any other medicine, including those obtained without a prescription.

 Pregnancy